 With the October exam, the first academic-based FLS exam is administered.

 The NCEES Engineering and Land Surveying Examination Services (ELSES) is established to provide exam administration services to NCEES member boards.
 Initially chartered as an NCEES affiliate, ELSES was dissolved in 2009 but continues to provide the same services as the NCEES Exam Administration Services department.

 With the April exam, the PE Civil, PE Electrical and Computer, and PE Mechanical exams are all administered in the breadth/depth objectively scored (multiple-choice) format.
-With the October administration, all PE exams (except Structural II) are given in the all-objectively scored format.
+With the October administration, all PE exams (except Structural) are given in the all objectively scored format.

 The Engineering Speaker’s Kit is developed to promote the engineering profession, emphasizing the benefits of pursuing licensure.
 A Surveying Speaker’s Kit is introduced two years later.